replicatedhq/replicated-field-labs/instruqt/airgap-embedded/05-moving-assets-into-place/assignment.md

 Ready to Install
 ================

-Now that the assets are in place, we're ready to start the install.
+Now that the bundle is in place, we're ready to install.